Payamsoltanzadeh/NLP/README.md

 # NLP Yelp Reviews Classification Project

-Welcome to my NLP project repository!
+Welcome to my NLP NATURAL LANGUAGE PROCESSING project repository!
 This project is part of my Data Science studies at Uni Milano.
 In this project, I explore NLP techniques to classify Yelp reviews into 1-star and 5-star reviews.

 ## About Me